 OPEN TO ALL IN NORTH CAROLINA

-Although many healthcare providers across North Carolina may still not have the Covid-19 vaccine readily available, Med First has worked hard to make it a priority to begin providing the vaccine to anyone over 18 at many of our locations.
-We will not have walk-in availability, so please be sure you and your loved ones either call to schedule your vaccine appointment or request your vaccine at your previously scheduled upcoming appointment.
+Although many healthcare providers across North Carolina may still not have the Covid-19 vaccine readily available, Med First has worked hard to make it a priority to begin providing the vaccine to anyone over 18 at all of our locations.
+To minimize wait times, please be sure you and your loved ones either call to schedule your vaccine appointment, self-schedule an appointment online, or request your vaccine at your previously scheduled upcoming appointment.
 There is no out–of-pocket charge for the vaccine, so don’t delay getting your vaccine.

 Experts believe that getting a COVID-19 vaccine may help keep you from getting seriously ill even if you do get COVID-19.
 Doing what you can to protect yourself from this virus is important because, for some people, it can cause severe illness or death.
 None of the vaccines contain the live virus that causes COVID-19 so the vaccine will not make you sick with Covid-19.
 Although large-scale clinical studies have found that COVID-19 vaccination did prevent most people from getting COVID-19, it is not 100% effective and there is a possibility some people may still get sick.
 Updated information from CDC states that data from published studies show vaccine effectiveness against hospitalization and death is high for all current SARS-CoV-2 variants.
 Fully vaccinated people are at reduced risk of severe illness and death from COVID-19 and breakthrough infections that are occurring are in a small proportion of the fully vaccinated, even with the Delta variant.
 However, preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can be infectious and can spread the virus to others.